Beverly Hills, 90210: DVD

 For seasons 1–8, the DVDs were packaged in individual slim plastic cases which were then housed in a large outer cardboard box.
 Beginning with season 9, the discs were fitted into a singular standard-sized DVD case.
 Initial copies came with an outer cardboard slipcase.

 The ninety-minute pilot episode was released separately on June 15, 2004.

-On November 5, 2013, Paramount (CBS Home Entertainment) released Beverly Hills, 90210 - The Complete Series on DVD in Region 1, with extra bonuses not available on the season sets.
+On November 5, 2013, Paramount (CBS Home Entertainment) released Beverly Hills, 90210 – The Complete Series on DVD in Region 1, with extra bonuses not available on the season sets.

-On May 18, 2021, Paramount (CBS Home Entertainment) released Beverly Hills, 90210 - The Ultimate Collection on DVD in Region 1, which includes the 2019 reboot BH90210 along with the season sets and bonus extras from the previous release.
+On May 18, 2021, Paramount (CBS Home Entertainment) released Beverly Hills, 90210 – The Ultimate Collection on DVD in Region 1, which includes the 2019 reboot BH90210 along with the season sets and bonus extras from the previous release.

+Remaster

+On October 2, 2025, Paramount Home Entertainment announced the entire series would be released on 4K UHD digitally on October 20.

 Spin-offs and other media

 Melrose Place

 The series Melrose Place was a spin-off from the show, as actor Grant Show (who played Jake on Melrose Place) appeared for a multi-episode run at the end of the series second season as Kelly's love interest, and a friend of Dylan's.
 Jennie Garth, Tori Spelling, Brian Austin Green and Ian Ziering made appearances as their Beverly Hills, 90210 characters in the first few episodes of Melrose Place.